Survey Results - Trainee feedback on Kingsley Napley LLP

 Managing partner: Linda Woolley

 What we’re looking for: Our trainees are a top priority for the future of the firm.
-We look for candidates who have motivation, enthusiasm and commercial awareness, as well as a passion for the areas of law we practise in.
+We look for candidates who are motivated, have enthusiasm and commercial awareness, and a passion for the areas of law we practise in.
 We want our trainees to be able to bring something to the table and to be creative and practical problem solvers.

 What you’ll do: As a trainee at KN you’ll be working with a range of highly experienced, exceptional lawyers in each practice across a variety of matters.
 We like our trainees to progress quickly, so once they’ve learnt the ropes they are given more responsibility and offered the chance to meet clients, be responsible for their own work, and to take part in marketing and client development activities.